lao-tseu-is-alive/k8s-cka/README.md

 ```

-### in case you got an error with kubeadm init rest
+### in case you got an error with kubeadm init reset all before trying again
 ```bash
 kubeadm reset -f
 systemctl stop kubelet